 While some voices in the US have expressed deep doubts about BRI's economic viability, most in-depth studies seriously consider the possibility of its transforming trade and political relationships throughout Eurasia to varying degrees.
 Americans evaluating the initiative are quite aware of the \$800 billion per year "Asian infrastructure gap" calculated by the ADB-a deficit far beyond the capability of any multilateral development bank to address.
-As such, they recognize BRI's promise tween BRI or the AIIB and America's preferred institutions and frameworks, including TPP.27 However, much of this line of argument consists of debunking more alarmist views of competing American and Chinese economic orders rather than laying out a positive vision for economic collaboration.
+As such, they recognize BRI's promise for coordinating much greater amounts of financing.26 orders rather than laying out a positive vision for economic collaboration.
 Most positive assessments of BRI are limited to general observations about its potential to stimulate global economic growth, although to date there does not seem to be a dedicated study focused on quantifying its possible impact in this regard.